rfoerthe/killp/README.md

 The option `force` has only effect in Unix-like systems when not terminating a parent process.
 Because if a parent is force killed with SIGKILL (kill -9), their children remain alive.
 So in this case SIGTERM (kill -15) is used.

-The command is working on Windows 10+, macOS 13+, FreeBSD 13+ and Linux systems.
-Under Linux and FreeBSD you must ensure that the package `lsof` is installed.

 ## Examples
 Terminate a process that is listening on port 9000 and show verbose output: